-Students can receive credit for prior relevant collegelevel learning acquired either through formal schooling or some types of occupational experience.
-Each student works with an advisor to define his or her program of study, giving careful consideration to high school background, test results, interests, talents, attitudes and goals.
+Students can receive credit for prior relevant college-level learning acquired either through formal schooling or some types of occupational experience.
+Each student works with an advisor to define his or her program of study, giving careful consideration to high school background, test results, interests, talents, attitudes, and goals.

-Credit may be granted for satisfactory performance on examinations; successful completion of military courses and experiences; and appropriate work experience.
-The student contacts the Student Services Office, then meets with an advisor to determine if the life experience evaluation is appropriate to his or her educational program.
+Credit may be granted for satisfactory performance on examinations; and appropriate work experience.
+The student contacts the Center for Student Success office, then meets with an advisor to determine if the life experience evaluation is appropriate to his or her educational program.